haimbilia/BuyHub/readme.txt

-    => 062606 - on checkout app page base payment current amount not coming [9.3.1] => 062668 - Stripe pay won't charge correctly if payment amount belongs to Zero Decimal currency => 062400	Admin UI: Admin is not able to switch between languages smoothly
+    => 062606 - on checkout app page base payment current amount not coming [9.3.1] => 062668 - Stripe pay won't charge correctly if payment amount belongs to Zero Decimal currency => 062400	Admin UI: Admin is not able to switch between languages smoothly => 061647 - Admin UI: "Approve" order status is showing for the physical order while updating the paid order's status under the order's details section

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.